elastic/elastic-charts/wiki/overview.md

 The `styleAccessor` prop expects a callback function which will be called on _every_ `datum` in _every_ bar series with the signiture below.
 This callback should return a color `string` or a partial `BarSeriesStyle`, which will override any series-level styles for the respective `datum`.
 You are passed `geometryId` to identify the series the `datum` belongs to and the raw `datum` to derive conditions against.

+Return types:
+- `Color`: Color value as a `string` will set the bar `fill` to that color
+- `RecursivePartial<BarSeriesStyle>`: Style values to be merged with base bar styles
+- `null`: Keep existing bar style

 ```ts
 type BarStyleAccessor = (
   datum: RawDataSeriesDatum,